hxrda/Information-security-course/h1-Should Tero wear a helmet?.md

 ### 3. What are we going to do about it?

+•	**Mitigate**

+    - Spoofing -> Use MFA for customer and partner accounts.
+Implement strong IAM and password hygiene.
+Implement breach or anomaly/unusual activity detection to notify users.
+    - Information disclosure/Data breaches -> Implement strong access controls, use end-to-end encryption for sensitive data, restrict data access, implement data leak detection and management, implement API gateway security policies,
+    - Tampering & Repudiation-> Regularly monitor and review of audit logs, enforce encryption of data, Use cryptographic signing for transactions and API calls, utilize e.g. HMAC, implement tramper-resistant logging (e.g. WORM),
+    - DoS -> implement distributed DDoS protection, restrict rates of API request e.g. per session, utilize load balancing techniques
+    - Elevation of privileges -> Follow the principle of least priviledge, implement role based access
+    - Utilizing third party providers/services -> Utilize where relevant
+    - Besides the ones mentioned above, follow proper security hygiene & security best practices

+•	**Accept**

+    - Spoofing -> Users must carry some of the responsibility for protecting their credentials.
+    - DoS -> Despite mitigation strategies, some risk for botnet attacks remains.
+    - Information disclosure, Tampering > Despite mitigation strategies, some risk may remain e.g. due to insider threats.

+•	**Transfer**

+    - Utilize third party providers/ security service to transfer responsibility where possible if it makes sense to do so.

 ### 4. Did we do good enough job?

+•	**Does the diagram accurately reflect the system?**

+    - The diagram models the main components and processes of the system but requires more refinement for accuracy
+    - The diagram should be reviewed for completeness to ensure all (key) assets, data flows, entities and interactions are accounted for
+    - Areas of improvement: clarify data flow representation, identify trust boundaries, pay more consideration to attack surfaces and potential vulnerabilities

+•	**Have all threats been identified?**

+    - While the treat landscape has identified major threats/risks following the STRIDE method, further analysis should be performed to ensure more comprehensive coverage of potential risks.
+    - Consider utilizing other models alongside STRIDE for more comprehensive risk identification (e.g. Attack trees, CIA, ATT&CK, DREAD, VAST, LINDDUN…)
+    - Use more proper tools to calculate probabilities, impact values, monetary values and expected values in the risk analysis.

+•	**For each identified threat, has a response strategy been agreed upon?
+In case of mitigation strategies, do they reduce risk to an acceptable level?**

+    - While some high-level response strategies have been proposed following the META framework, the treat model requires more detailed and concrete suggestions for tools and actions to be taken.
+Justifications for chosen strategies should also be improved.
+    - The acceptable level of risk with regard to mitigation strategies is unclear as the effectiveness depends on the concrete implementation.

+•	**Has the threat model been formally documented.
+Are the artifacts from the threat model process stored in such a way that it can be accessed by those with “need to know”?**

+    - The treat model is documented to the degree as required by the associated course.
+    - In more official settings, the documentation should be more formal.

+•	**Can the agreed-upon mitigations be tested?
+Can success or failure of the requirements and recommendations from the threat model be measured?**

+    - Testing and validation methods are not mentioned in the threat model.
+As the model is lacking in concrete implementation propositions and strategies, testing and measurement would be challenging and this point.
+    - For the mitigation strategies to be tested, this should include e.g.: penetration testing and vulnerability assessments, security audits and stress tests, social engineering simulation tests.
+Continuous revision of the thread model should also be implemented.

 •	<ins>**References**</ins>